-This plan does not include moving the central office to the “main campus”.
-The priority of the bond issue is to build a new elementary school and complete major facility upgrades at the high school and the middle school.
+This plan does not include moving the central office to the “main campus.”
+The priority of the bond issue is to build a new elementary school.

 The district has two types of levies.
-Operating levies which cover the day-to-day expenses like salaries, utilities, maintenance and transportation.
-And a bond levy that covers large building projects and cannot be used to finance operating expenses.
+Operating levies cover the day-to-day expenses like salaries, utilities, maintenance and transportation.
+A bond levy that covers large building projects and cannot be used to finance operating expenses.

 - In November 2017, we passed a 5-year Emergency Operating Renewal Levy to support district operations.

-- This allowed the district to move forward with the bond issue to fund the new elementary school and major priority projects at the middle and high schools, which is on the May 2019 ballot.
+- A bond issue to fund the new elementary school is on the November 2019 ballot.

-- In November 2019 a 10-year Emergency Operating Levy Renewal to support district operations is planned to be on the ballot.
+- A 10-year Emergency Operating Levy Renewal to support district operations is also on the November 2019 ballot.

 If the bond issue fails in November, the school board will determine the best time to go back to the community with the bond issue.

-23. What happens if the bond issue is passed for a new elementary school but the November 2019 renewal emergency levy fails?
+19. What happens if the bond issue is passed for a new elementary school but the November 2019 renew

 We value the money that our community provides for our district and strive to make wise decisions that support student learning and achievement.
 Some indications of wise spending include:

-- Per pupil spending for the last 3 years is just below state average
+- Per pupil spending for the last 3 years is consistent with state averages

 - Creating a Capital Projects Fund to address facilities needs